0rtis/jsafebox/README.md

 - [ ] Text viewer
 - [ ] Picture viewer

-### Why JSafe ?

-- It is hard to find a standalone and cross platform vault software
-- Password protected archive works fine but they let room for file leakage as there is no convenient way of exploring the vault unless extracting the whole content
-- Need for both file explorer GUI and command line capabilities

 **This project is still under developement.
 Make sure to have a backup of your file somewhere else if you plan to use it**